nfdi4cat/pid4cat-model/README.md

 ## pid4cat metadata model

-This repository contains the **pid4cat model** expressed as a [LinkML](https://linkml.io/) model.
-The model is generic and may be useful beyond catalysis.
+This repository contains the **pid4cat service** documentation and the **pid4cat model** expressed as a [LinkML](https://linkml.io/) model.
+The model is a generic PID metadata model that may be useful beyond catalysis.

 > Status: beta - This is in development and may still change.
 > We are interested in feedback of potential users.